Corbin Carroll Player Props: Diamondbacks vs. Reds

 Corbin Carroll At The Plate

+- Carroll has picked up a hit in 68.1% of his 91 games this season, with more than one hit in 28.6% of them.

+- He has gone deep in 18 games this season (19.8%), leaving the park in 5% of his chances at the plate.

-- In 34 games this year (37.8%), Carroll has picked up an RBI, and in 13 of those games (14.4%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Carroll has an RBI in 34 of 91 games this season, with multiple RBI in 13 of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.